-Stephanie Smith, a visual artist based in Sunderland, has spent the past 8 years developing a new practice called “artistic synesthesia”.
+Stephanie Smith, a visual artist based in Sunderland, has spent the past 8 years developing a new practice called "skin-mapping".
 Her work involves inviting participants to close their eyes and put charcoal to canvas, to really feel the tactile sensations in their faces & bodies.

-In this documentary for BBC Radio 4, Stephanie guides established artists and new participants alike through her practice.
+In this documentary, Jay's first production for for BBC Radio 4, Stephanie guides established artists and new participants alike through her practice.

 Because participants don't see their work, and are "drawing in the dark", they begin to stop "editing", and worrying how things are going to look.
 They stop relying on the visual, and start to explore their own bodies & sensations in an impactful way.